 are facing such tyranny from last three decades and the irony

 is that the culprits are being given promotions instead of taking

-are arresting an innocent school teacher and kill him
+are arresting an innocent school teacher and kill him in custody.

 Expressing solidarity with the bereaved family, JKDFP Spokesperson

 serious issue to the international court of justice so that the

 DFP concerned over arrest spree in IoK